top of page

 Kentucky Artisan Center at Berea photo personal collection

-Recognized as the "Folk Arts & Crafts Capital of Kentucky," the destination bursts with various crafters selling their works.
+Recognized as the "Folk Arts & Crafts Capital of Kentucky," the destination teems with various crafters selling their works.
 If collecting local pieces, whether pottery, jewelry or another medium, is your thing, then Berea is the town for you.
 The best place to start is at the Kentucky Artisan Center at Berea, which features a wide range of products from Kentucky makers.
-In addition, the facility also hosts exhibits and more.
+Additionally, the facility hosts various exhibits and other events.
 You can even dine there before heading out.
 Artisan Village is also not to be missed.
-Not only is Berea's Welcome Center located here, but also working studios.
+Not only is Berea's Welcome Center located here, but it also has working studios.
 So park, get out, get information and explore.
 Don't overlook Berea College, either.
 Along College Square, you can discover places like the Log House Craft Gallery that showcases students' works.

-And speaking of Berea College, it's worth your time to wander around the campus.
-Step into the Berea College Farm Store, run entirely by students, for a quick bite to eat and purchase some goodies to take home.
-There are also exhibits at the LJAC Gallery inside the Loyal Jones Appalachian Center that focus on the Appalachian region.
+And speaking of Berea College, it's worth your time to wander the campus on your own or check out a student-led tour.
+If you opt for it on your own, step into the Berea College Farm Store, run entirely by students, for a quick bite to eat and purchase some goodies to take home.
+There are also exhibits at the LJAC Gallery, located inside the Loyal Jones Appalachian Center, that focus on the Appalachian region.

 Pinnacles of Berea photo personal collection